NuGet/Home/proposed/2023/Add-dotnet-search.md

 #### Option `--verbosity`

   controls the amount of information included in the output of a command.
 This allows you to tailor the output to your needs, providing either a concise summary or a detailed breakdown of the information returned by the command.

 Here are the details of each verbosity level:

-- **`--verbosity quiet`** : The output will contain minimal information.
+- **`--verbosity minimal`** : The output will contain minimal information.
 For each package, it will display only the following metadata:
   - Package ID
   - Latest Version